 2. Adho Mukha Svanasana

-The yoga, implying downward facing dog pose, is a highly recommended yoga asana for beginners suffering from headaches.
+Downward-facing dog pose is a highly recommended yoga asana for beginners suffering from headaches.
 Let us go through how you can do this yoga pose:

 - Get down on your hands and knees to the floor, so your torso is parallel to the ground.